A Guide to Basal Body Temperature and Ovulation (+BBT Chart)

 - Women have unique menstrual cycles that may make charting difficult.

 These factors show that BBT can be a difficult method to follow and use consistently.
-A BBT chart is not always the best or most reliable way to predict ovulation or avoid pregnancy.
+A BBT chart is not always the best or most reliable way to predict ovulation to conceive or avoid pregnancy.
 However, it can be helpful, especially in combination with other tracking methods, like using a digital fertility tracker.

 Other ways to track your cycle